taskbadger/taskbadger-docs/docs/data_model.md

 <a id="state-cancelled"></a>`cancelled`

 :   The task has been cancelled.
 A task may take on this state at any point.

+<a id="state-stale"></a>`stale`

+:   The task has become stale.
+This will happen if the task has not reached one of the other terminal
+    states AND the duration since it's last update exceeds the tasks 'stale_timeout' value.

 ## Task Actions